What is Life Transition Coaching?

 🔗 Life Coach vs. Therapist: What's the Difference? – Zencare

-Since you are trained in both, can I see you for both counseling and coaching?
+Since you're trained in both, can I work with you for both coaching and counseling?

-That's a great question!
-Because I’m trained in both, it might seem natural to combine the two.
-However, counseling and coaching serve different purposes, and blending them can create ethical dilemmas or blur important boundaries that are essential for your care.
-For this reason, I don’t offer both services to the same person at the same time.
+While I am dually trained in both, these services have different scope and blending them can compromise the important boundaries that are essential for your care.
+For this reason, I don’t offer both services to the same person at the same time to ensure the highest standard of care and the integrity of your process.

 Can I receive coaching or counseling regardless of where I am located?